mrunalik/hashnode-backup/ckjbkogut091gkus10nnk1vp0.md

-## Store and display the location of the user in 8 steps in using laravel.
+## Store and display the location of the user in 8 steps using laravel.

 In this blog we will see how to store the location of the user when user logs in.